 Figure SCI 2100-1.
 Map of SCI-2012 Regions.

 The Panhandle region includes the Perdido Hydrologic Unit Code (HUC), the Ochlockonee HUC, and all HUCs in between these basins.
 The Big Bend region includes the St. Marks HUC on its western side, the Upper Suwannee, Santa Fe, and Lower Suwannee on its eastern side, and all HUCs in between.
 The Northeast region includes the St. Mary’s and Nassau HUCs, and portions of the Lower St. Johns HUC representing tributaries north of the point on the St. Johns River defined by latitude 29.9466 and longitude -81.5927.
 The northern extent of the Peninsula region is defined by, and includes, the Waccasassa, Ocklawaha, and Upper East Coast HUCs, and the portion of the Lower St. Johns HUC representing tributaries south of the point on the St. Johns River defined by latitude 29.9466 and longitude -81.5927.
-The southern extent of the Peninsula region is the border between EPA Ecoregion 75 and 76, including the freshwater portions of the Imperial River Basin in the Peninsula region.
-Note that the SCI has not yet been calibrated for Everglades Region.
+The southern extent of the Peninsula region follows the southern boundary of the Peninsular Numeric Nutrient Criteria Peninsula stream region boundary, including the freshwater portions of the Imperial River Basin in the Peninsula region.
+Note that the SCI has not yet been calibrated for the Everglades Region.

 Table SCI 2100-1